ebumping/CS499Capstone/docs/index.md

 - Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (software engineering/design/database)

 The first artifact highlighted here was initially a c++ program created from a reverse-engineered binary file.
-To highlight my strengths in data structures and algorithms I decided to then convert this c++ program into a java program to further demonstrate my ability to break down, re-purpose and re-invent software projects.
+To highlight my strengths in software engineering/design I decided to then convert this c++ program into a java program to further demonstrate my ability to break down, re-purpose and re-invent software projects.
 Through the conversion process there were a few minor snags, but to ensure security standards and Java best practices, new try/catch blocks had to be implemented.

 ### C++:
 ```